50 Grunge Hair Looks That Are More than Just Whatever

 Ain't no party like a '90s grunge hair party!

 It looks like we’re never getting over grunge hair.
-But you can’t really blame us: For a lot of people, the ’90s trend is a safe haven to run to whenever reality-glam fatigue strikes; for even more people, particularly for those who came of age in the era, maybe it’s just good ol’ nostalgia.
+But you can’t really blame us: For a lot of people, the ’90s trend is a safe haven to run to whenever reality-glam fatigue strikes.
 Maybe because it’s the easiest “look” whenever we’re in a rush, or perhaps we’re still not over our Seattle garage band phase.
-Or, hey, cough, not naming names, but maybe a girl just doesn’t want to wash her hair for three days straight, and this finally makes it legit for her to do so!
+Or, hey, maybe a girl just doesn’t want to wash her hair for three days straight, and this finally makes it okay for her to do so!

 Casual-Chic and Always Cool: The Best ’90s Grunge Hair Trends

 Ah, the golden days of bedhead.
 Rumpled, tousled hair came to the fore during the 1990s, an offshoot of the era’s pervading minimalistic, less-is-more aesthetic.
-Lightly layered haircuts allowed us to give our blowdryers a much-needed break (if they hadn’t conked out from overuse the decade before, that is), resulting in styles that were as innocent as they were natural.
+Lightly layered haircuts allowed us to give our blowdryers a much-needed break, resulting in styles that were as innocent as they were natural.
 And what was cooler than looking like you literally couldn’t care less?

 1. Staticky Lob